grosser/vendorer/Readme.md

 ====
  - git branch/commit support
  - `folder 'vendor' do` which will remove everything that is not vendored via Vendorfile on `vendorer update` or `vendorer update vendor`
+ - nice error message when no Vendorfile was found

 Author
 ======